Total of people that favorited this listing

 In near proximity, guests can get basic provisions at the local grocery store.
 For those who want to enjoy a walk, or a coffee in the town of Sora, they can easily reach it with a ten-minute bus ride, the bus stop is conveniently located five minutes from the guest house.
 Guests can arrange to participate in all the activities, such as horse back riding, the visit to the cheese-making shepherd, the hike to the waterfall, the cooking class and many more, during their stay.

-The cooking class takes place in an organic farm restaurant in the Abruzzi National Park.
+The cooking class takes place in an organic farm restaurant in the Abruzzi National Park or directly at the guesthouse.
 ItalyCountryStay will drive you to the restaurant.
 The ride takes 25 minutes.
-You get to pick which cooking class you prefer, choices are between making homemade pasta, vegetable dishes, meat dishes or desserts.
-Lovely chef Teresa, who comes form this area, will instruct and guide you.
+In the cooking classes you will be making homemade pasta, vegetable dishes, meat dishes or desserts.
+Lovely chef Teresa, who comes from this area, will instruct and guide you.
 She runs the restaurant with all her passion.
 The restaurant tries to use mainly local and organic produce.
 You will taste the difference.
-After the class you will sit together and enjoy what we prepared.
+After the class you will sit together and enjoy what you prepared.

 Vincenzo di Sottowas born in Pontecorvo and is a qualified chef trained by Ipsar Cassino.
 He has his first cooking experience in an internship at Hotel lord Byron 5.
 After that, he worked at Roma Club mediterrane ragusa.
 Currently, he is a chef at the Restaurant Taverna di Viro in Sora, FR.